 Be it football, skiing or bowls, lets face it wearing ordinary spectacles are not ideal.
-Morgan Optometry offers the full range of specialised sports eyewear developed by Adidas.
+Morgan Optometry offers the full range of specialised sports eyewear.

 A large range of prescription frame styles are available for various activities including snow sports, golf, cycling and running.
 The combination of specially customised prescription inserts and a variety of individualised tints offer exceptional visual comfort in different sporting environments.